Your browser does not support script Leica 35mm Summicron lenses reviews, sample photos and their history - Thorsten Overgaard's Leica Sites

 Which lens to own first? - Another classic Leica lens

 As mentioned, the 35mm has long been the most sold Leica lens.
-When people ask me, which lenses to get with their first Leica, I usually tell this:
+When people ask me which lenses to get with their first Leica, I usually say this:

-Deciding which lens to get as the first standard lens is often simple: Either you are a 35mm or a 50mm person.
-Very few find 28mm, 75mm or some other lens their standard lens.
-So for most people, deciding if 35mm or 50mm is their most natural view is the first step.
+Deciding which lens to get as the first standard lens is often simple: either you are a 35mm or a 50mm person.
+Very few people find 28mm, 75mm, or some other lens to be their standard lens.
+So for most, deciding whether 35mm or 50mm feels the most natural is the first step.

-Next decision is if you can live with a f/2.0 Summicron lens or you want the most extreme (and usually twice as expensive) f/1.4 Summilux.
+The next decision is whether you can live with an f/2.0 Summicron lens or if you want the more extreme (and usually twice as expensive) f/1.4 Summilux.

 The Leica M4 with the classic Leica 50mm Summicron-M f/2.0 Version II "Rigid" that I have used a lot, also on the digital rangefinders.
-It's not hard to find, which means it's also reasonable priced: It's not a collectors item. © Thorsten Overgaard.
+It's not hard to find, which means it's also reasonable priced, because it's not a collectors item. © Thorsten Overgaard.

 The Leica M4 with the classic Leica 50mm Summicron-M f/2.0 Version II "Rigid" that I have used a lot, also on the digital rangefinders.
-It's not hard to find, which means it's also reasonable priced: It's not a collectors item. © Thorsten Overgaard.
+It's not hard to find, which means it's also reasonable priced, because it's not a collectors item. © Thorsten Overgaard.

 Which hood for the Leica 35mm Summicron-M ASHP f/2.0..?